Tina Faelz: ‘Cold Case Files’: Steven Carlson, Killed Pleasanton 1984 Classmate

 - Steven Carlson called in sick that day but was seen around the campus.

-- Tina didn’t appear to be friends with Steven Carlson.
+- Tina, a high school freshman, didn’t appear to be friends with Steven Carlson.

 - There is a book about the case.
 Look below.